Skip to content

 What happens on read?

-When you read a file, SndFle:
+When you read a file, SoundFile:

 • Allocates one C buffer and reads frames in chunks into that buffer.

-• Creates an NDArray from that buffer.
+• Creates an NDArray from that buffer with the requested dtype.

 What happens on write?